30 Mesmerizing Classic Book Retellings for 2023

 I’ve never read any YA Fantasy book like this one.
 The world-building is so unique.
 Andromeda is an exorcist who cleanses households of the evil eye.
 Magnus Rochester is desperate to have the evil eye removed from his household but no other exorcist will take the job.

 The chemistry between these two is intense and instant, the scenes of terror throughout the book are ideal for the haunting season, and the subtle Jane Eyre references bring the whole thing up a notice.
-This YA fantasy is one of the best novels about Africa.
+This YA fantasy is one of the best retellings I have read and I loved it.

 The Afterlife of Holly Chase